Whale jumping out of water in Hervey Bay

 Australia is one big old mass of land.
 That’s not a shock to anyone.
 While this may come as a slight inconvenience to whales as they navigate around this big rock in the middle of their migratory path up north, it means that we get some pretty magical sights of the journey in action all up and down our coastlines.

-If you’re after the low down, whales breed in the colder Antarctic waters in the months of September, October and November.
-Come June, the whales start heading up north to feed in warmer waters.
-So essentially, there’s a pretty good chunk of the year from June to November in Australia that you could spot, or swim with, these magical marine creatures.
-Whether you’re on land or out on the water, these are the best spots in Australia to go whale watching.
+Whales breed in the colder Antarctic waters in the months of September, October and November.
+Come June, the mammals start heading north to feed in warmer waters.
+So essentially, there’s a good chunk of the year in Australia – from June to November – when you can spot, or swim with, these magical marine creatures.
+Whether you’re on land or out on the water, these are the best spots to go whale watching in Australia.

 1. Hervey Bay, QLD

-Hervey Bay happens to be one of the most fantastic places in Australia to watch whales swim on by up (or down) the ‘Humpback Highway’.
-That’s the route they migrate along Australia’s coastline and Hervey Bay in particular is a popular place for humpback whales, particularly mothers and calves who love the sheltered waters.
-Instead of being on a mission for their food, whales check in and play around so book a day tour, head out on a boat and enjoy the whales breaching and surfacing all over the place.
+Hervey Bay is one of the most incredible places in Australia to watch whales swim on up (or down) the ‘Humpback Highway’.
+That’s the route they migrate along Australia’s coastline, and Hervey Bay in particular is a popular place for humpback whales, particularly mothers and calves who love the sheltered waters.
+Instead of being on a mission for their food, whales check in and play around, so book a day tour, head out on a boat and enjoy the whales breaching and surfacing all over the place.

 Fun fact: Hervey Bay was crowned as the world’s first Whale Heritage Site in 2019.